bhavyakaria/Testing-Notes/README.md

 * They are slow + expensive
 * They require less maintenance and cover a bigger part of your application with saving you a lot of time.

+## Testing on Android

+There are three types on android
+1. Unit(test) - JUnit5/ Mockito
+2. Intrumentation(androidTest) - JUnit/ Mockito
+3. UI(androidTest) - Expresso(Internal)/ Appium(External)

+#### 1. Unit

+* Runs on Local Computer
+* It runs on JVM
+* Very fast because emulator is not needed.
+* It's for testing java code

+#### 2. Intrumentation

+* Similar to local unit tests
+* Used for testing android specific stuff like activity, fragments, context, serviecs, etc
+* Need to run on real device or emulator(Roboelectric is used if you don't want to run it on emulator)

+#### 3. UI

+* Simulates the user flow
+* Tests the complete user journey from  high level

+### Mockito

+* Mocks the RestAPI/Database part in the methods/functions

 ## Resources